 Should a respondent decide not to participate in the resolution process, the process proceeds absent their participation to a reasonable resolution.
 Should a student respondent permanently withdraw from Gateway, the resolution process may continue, and any sanction must be completed prior to that student being reinstated.
 The Registrar's Office will place a hold on a student's account in such circumstances.
-This hold prevents the student from re-enrolling in any college program and may limit their access to any other Gateway program, service, activity, or property.
+This hold prevents the student from re-enrolling in any college program.

 Regardless of whether the matter is dismissed or pursued to completion of the resolution process, Gateway will continue to address and remedy any systemic issues or concerns that may have contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.
 These actions are coordinated by the Director of Compliance, often in collaboration with other college departments.
+Such exclusion applies to Gateway locations.